-• The drain in the bottom of the freezer may be clogged.
+- The drain in the bottom of the freezer may be clogged.
 Remove any ice on the freezer bottom and clean the drain.
-Refer to page 13.
+Refer to page 13. - Defrost water pan full, missing or not in position.

 Hot air from bottom of refrigerator